sfc-gh-boconnor/scotland_hol/README.md

 This will create a new database with a schema.
 Inside, various views will be populated based on data shared by the provider.
 These are the only views needed to create the streamlit application in this workshop.

-However we will now have ago at creating other objects within the database
+However we will also do more experimentation will now have ago at creating other objects within the database

 ##### Creating a table based on selecting information from multiple tables